ashiklom/hector_permafrost_emit/analysis/paper/litreview.md

 ## Model predictions

 - Spatial extent
+    - 4.0 (1SD = 2.9-5.0) million km2 per deg C of global mean warming "at stabilization" [@chadburn_2017_observation] (based on methodology by @gruber_2012_derivation).
+This result is higher than results from CMIP5 models.
     - By 2100, as little as 1 million km2 (10% of permafrost area), estimated by CCSM3 [@lawrence_2005_projection]

 ## Caveats